What is Restorative Justice?

 Is it Restorative?
 The Five Big Questions

-All processes, programs, practices and/or activities can be restorative if they are valued based, stakeholder focused and are grounded in the three goals of community protection, competency development and accountability.
+All processes, programs, practices and/or activities can be restorative if they are values based, stakeholder focused and are grounded in the three goals of community protection, competency development and accountability.
 To help with evaluating if an intervention is consistent with Balanced and Restorative Justice, ask the following five questions:

 - Does the process, program, practice or activity show equal concern for victims, offenders and community?